TuckerLandis/prime-pw-week-5-assignment-part-3/readme.md

   x If there is no search object or an empty search object provided as input, then return all albums in the `collection`.

 x Add an array of `tracks` to your album objects.
 Each track should have a `name` and `duration`.
-You will need to update the functions to support this new property:
-  - Update the `addToCollection` function to also take an input parameter for the array of tracks.
+You will need to update the functions to support this new property: x Update the `addToCollection` function to also take an input parameter for the array of tracks.
-  - Update `search` to allow a `trackName` search criteria.
-  - Update the `showCollection` function to display the list of tracks for each album with its name and duration.
+  - Update `search` to allow a `trackName` search criteria. x Update the `showCollection` function to display the list of tracks for each album with its name and duration.
 ```
     TITLE by ARTIST, published in YEAR:
     1. NAME: DURATION